Solinea/goldstone-server/docs/HACKING.md

     $ git clone git@github.com:Solinea/goldstone-server.git

 If you install in a location other than `~/devel/goldstone-server`, you will need to set the `GS_PROJ_TOP_DIR` environment variable to the directory containing the source.

+**_Note: if you have customized your default umask, you may experience problems building images and mounting volumes in containers._**

 ## Configure a Goldstone virtualenv